Get to know our Young Ambassadors

 These young leaders are making a difference in their communities, campaigning in their schools and working as key activists for child rights.
 It is a rare opportunity to speak up for children and to help create a world where every child feels safe, heard and supported to reach their full potential.

-years of age has the right to participate and
+under 18 years of age has the right

 Who are they?

 Over the next year, the team will develop new skills in media and communications, government advocacy and engage with children and young people.
 They will exercise leadership and become an effective advocate for children’s rights at a local, national and international level.